 Even the dignity of human procreation within marriage between man and woman is now being challenged by recent advances in fertility research!
 Consider the moral implications of embryonic stem cell research, attempts at therapeutic cloning, and the practice of freezing thousands of embryos.
 Modern experiments at social engineering are opposed to the natural law and can only bankrupt the family and the health of our society.

 In the concluding remarks of The Splendor of Truth, John Paul II cautions us "of the risk of an alliance between democracy and ethical relativism, which would remove any sure moral reference point from political and social life, and on a deeper level make the acknowledgement of truth impossible.
-Indeed, if there is no ultimate truth to guide and direct political activity, then ideas and convictions can easily be manipulated for reasons of power.
-As history demonstrates, "a democracy without values easily turns into open or thinly disguised totalitarianism."
+If there is no ultimate truth to guide and direct political activity, then ideas and convictions can easily be manipulated to gain power.
+As history demonstrates, "a democracy without values can turn into open or thinly disguised totalitarianism."
+The links refer to Modern Challenges to the Natural Law.

 Technologic advances in medical care have allowed physicians to sustain life by extraordinary means, such as mechanical ventilation, electrical cardioversion and defibrillation, and cardiopulmonary resuscitation.
 The decision to withhold or discontinue extraordinary measures has created new ethical problems.
 These issues first received public attention with Karen Ann Quinlan in 1976, an unconscious patient on a ventilator with little hope of regaining consciousness.
 The right to refuse life-sustaining treatment by the parents of the unconscious Nancy Cruzan reached the Supreme Court in 1990.